 Care Quality Commission's rating

-An improvement plan and extra resources have been put in place to fully address the issues as quickly as possible, and our quality assurance team is monitoring all service improvements regularly to ensure they are sustained long-term.
-We are working closely with CQC to ensure full compliance with the necessary regulations.
+An improvement plan and additional resources are in place to address all of the issues and our quality assurance team continue to monitor the progress of all service improvements on a regular basis so that they are sustained long-term.
+We continue to work with CQC to ensure our compliance with the necessary regulations.

 - What is housing with care?

 - What is housing with extra care?

 - What are the benefits of housing with care?

 - Who is eligible for housing with care?

 - How much does a flat in the scheme cost?